College of St. Joseph

-College of St. Joseph was a Private Roman Catholic liberal arts college in Rutland County, Vermont.
-It occupies a 117 acre wooded campus.
+College of St. Joseph was a private Catholic liberal arts college in Rutland County, Vermont, United States.
+It occupied a 117 acre wooded campus.
 Although the college was accredited by the New England Commission of Higher Education, it was placed on probation in August 2018 because of the college's financial challenges.
 It closed at the end of the spring 2019 semester.

 Academics

 Accreditation

 The college was accredited by the New England Commission of Higher Education (NECHE).
 It was also approved by the State of Vermont Department of Education and some of its programs were accredited or approved by discipline-specific organizations such as the Council of Applied Master's Programs in Psychology and the Board of Psychological Examiners of Vermont.

 In August 2018, NECHE placed the college on probation because the college had experienced significant financial challenges including spending nearly all of its endowment.
-Four months later, NECHE told the college that it had until April 1 to convince the accreditor that the college was financially viable; if it was unsuccessful, NECHE would withdraw accreditation and require the college to stop teaching at the end of the 2019 spring semester.
+Four months later, NECHE told the college that it had until April 1, 2019 to convince the accreditor that the college was financially viable; if it was unsuccessful, NECHE would withdraw accreditation and require the college to stop teaching at the end of the 2019 spring semester.